 You’ll find yourself being safe in the company of the locals.
 According to the Global Peace Index, which measures countries based on their level of safety and peacefulness, Taiwan is in the top 25%.

-Crimes is rare and violence against tourists are unheard of making it a dream destination to visit, especially if you love visiting offbeat spots and experiencing some of the most amazing coastlines.
+Crimes are rare and violence against tourists are unheard of making it a dream destination to visit, especially if you love visiting offbeat spots and experiencing some of the most amazing coastlines.

 Infrastructure-wise, Taiwanese has made it easy for people to cycle in their country with the home-grown brand Giant and sprawling network of dedicated paths.
 You’ll find plenty of cyclists and Facebook groups dedicated to cycling and don’t shy away from joining a group if you’d like to cycle along the East Coast.